haataa/disaster-response-pipline/README.md

 Run process_data.py
 python data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db

+Run train_classifier.py
+python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 Run the web app
 1.Save the app folder in the current working directory.
 2.Run the following command in the app directory: python run.py 3.Go to http://0.0.0.0:3001/

 # Licensing, Authors, Acknowledgements<a name="licensing"></a>
+This app was completed as part of the Udacity Data Scientist Nanodegree.
+Code templates and data were provided by Udacity.
+The data was originally sourced by Udacity from Figure Eight.